-Your home inspection will be a non-invasive, visual examination of all attainable areas of the home your looking to buy.
-It is designed to target on the performance and conditions of the home, rather than codes, cosmetic or design matters.
-The home inspection will not reveal every issue that exists or ever could exist, but only those material deficiencies observed on the day of the inspection.
-If there is a home inspection contingency in your offer, reported shortcomings can help you renegotiate with the seller to fix certain items, drop the price or simply walkaway!
+Your home inspection will be a non-invasive, visual examination of all unrestricted and accessible areas of the property you are looking to buy or sell.
+From the roof to the foundation and everything in between.
+Every issue that exists or ever could exist may not be revealed, only those visible deficiencies observed on the day of the inspection will be reported.
+If there is a home inspection contingency in your offer, reported shortcomings can help you renegotiate with the seller to fix certain items, drop the price or simply walk away!

-The areas below that are attainable will be inspected for safe and operational conditions.
+The areas below that are accessible and visible will be inspected for safe and operational conditions.

 - Basement, Foundation, Crawlspace & Structure

 A material defect is a problem with a system or component of the home that may have adverse effects on the property value or may pose a safety risk to people.
 Systems or components that are near, at, or beyond its useful life expectancy is not in itself a material defect.

 Your home inspection report will identify defects within specific systems and components that are both observed and deemed material by inspection standards.
 Any major deficiencies found during your home inspection should be further inspected by a professional in that field.